SeanBurford/route48/routing/edgerouter-x/index.md

 ## Outbound Routing

+I already have other IPv6 connectivity, but I want traffic for the tunneled network to use the tunnel.

-In order to send traffic for the allocated /48 through this tunnel, without impacting traffic from other IPv6 ranges, I create a route table and apply it to the source address range:
+In order to send traffic for the allocated /48 through this tunnel, without impacting traffic from other IPv6 ranges, I create a route table and apply it to the source address range.
+As a result, traffic from my network that is using addresses in the allocated range will go out through the tunnel:

 ```
 set protocols static table 101 interface-route6 ::/0 next-hop-interface tun0